One cookiecutter shark bite in a year is rare, and a second is unheard of, but it’s happened in Hawaii.

 Mojica is unsure if he will attempt the Ka’iwi Channel challenge again, but has plans on getting back in the water off the California coast.

 It is extremely rare to have two cookiecutter shark bites in one year.
 However, both occurred in the same general area in the deepest part of the channel.
 It is thought that small sharks come to the surface at night to feed.

-There has only been one other confirmed case Tracking Sharks is aware of involving a cookiecutter shark in shallow water.
+There has only been one confirmed case Tracking Sharks is aware of involving a cookiecutter shark in shallow water.